lgreco/cdp/docs/source/LeoIrakliotis.rst

 In my free time, I am a photographer, diver, aviator, amateur radio operator, and the guardian of two dogs (Martin and Mina).

+**A note for students:** My pop culture framework spans the 1980s and the 1990s.
+If you want to understand half the things I utter in class, watch a few episodes of the following: *Frazier, Star Trek the Next Generation, MASH,* and *Doctor Who.* I know who *Happy Potter* is.
+And there are three, and only three, *Star Wars* movies.
+Don't even try to debate otherwise with me.
+In terms of literature you should know who *Tom Bombadil* was.
+Seriously!